geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I understand the tokenizer is different, but we should do it.

 ##### **Wozeparrot** [[00:18:35](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1115)]
-We can run full llama because the small LLM retrain task uses the same tokenizer.
+We can run full LLaMA because the small LLM retrain task uses the same tokenizer.

 ##### **Qazalin** [[00:18:42](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1122)]
 Okay.

 ##### **Chenyu** [[00:18:43](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1123)]
-So we should be able to eval the already trained llama on the eval so that we can make sure the eval script is correct, at least for that.
+So we should be able to eval the already trained LLaMA on the eval so that we can make sure the eval script is correct, at least for that.

 ##### **Geohot** [[00:18:57](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1137)]
 I mean, yeah.
 That number should be published.
 We should look at the eval and see if it's right.
 Yeah.